croes/capsel-lak/README.md

 ## TODO

 - Verschillende kleuren voor edges/nodes?
-+ Meer filtering-opties (conferentie scheiden van jaar bvb) -> show multiple at the same time and differentiate between them with colors or shading.
 - Add other visualisations (like number of authors/papers for that conference/year)
 - brushing and linking, link the different visualisations together (click on something on the 1 visualisation will change something in another visualisation)
 - Country locations veranderen naar hoofdstad, halen van de google maps api